-

 Subject questions and object questions

 - Who won the match?
-(NOT

-Who did win… ) - What happened last night?
-(NOT
+- What happened last night?

-When we are asking about the object (after the verb) we use the normal order of the English question: auxiliary verb + subject.
+When we are asking about the object (after the verb), we use the normal order of the English question: auxiliary verb + subject.
 These types of questions are called object questions.

 Object question vs subject question